-Vegetarian black-eyed pea soup recipe using black-eyed peas (or crowder peas), celery, carrots, macaroni noodles, and spiced with basil and thyme, as well as the usual soup ingredients, such as vegetable broth, garlic and onions.
+Vegetarian black-eyed pea soup recipe using black-eyed peas (or crowder peas), celery, carrots, macaroni noodles, and spiced with basil and thyme, as well as the usual soup ingredients, such as vegetable broth, garlic, and onions.

-This is a vegetarian recipe, with plenty of flavor without the usual ham.
+This is a vegetarian recipe, with plenty of flavors without the usual ham.
 Leave out the optional Parmesan cheese to keep it vegan and dairy-free.
 Need this black-eyed pea soup recipe to be gluten-free as well?
 Omit the macaroni and just be sure to use a gluten-free vegetable broth; easy enough to do if you make your own homemade vegetable broth, or, if you're using store-bought, just check the ingredients list or the label as some will be gluten-free, but as a general rule, most will not be.

 Recipe by Bush's Beans.

 - 2 ribs celery (chopped)

 - 2 cups vegetable juice